Core Concepts¶

 Nash¶

-- Goal: Maximize the product of all selection probabilities
+Objective: Maximize the product of all selection probabilities.

-- Good for: Balanced representation across all groups
+- When you want balanced representation across all groups

 Leximin¶